-Social studies is a broad content area that includes the core disciplines of history, political science, geography, economics, psychology and sociology.
-Teachers in the area of social studies have the critical role of helping learners understand their own society as well as the global community.
-In addition to being prepared to teach social studies in grades 5-12, graduates of this program can bring a unique understanding of culture, history and economics to business settings.
-In this program, you will:
+Social studies education includes the core disciplines of history, geography, political science, economics, psychology, and sociology.
+As a social studies teacher, you’ll play a critical role in helping learners understand themselves, their society, and the global community.
+In addition to being prepared to teach social studies in grades 5-12, graduates have gone on to become curators in museums, trainers in business, and curriculum developers for educational programs.

-- Learn from expert faculty currently active in the K-12 classroom who are here to help you shape your path to your own classroom
+- Learn from expert faculty closely connected with the K-12 classroom who are here to help you shape your path to your own classroom.

 |License & MA|

 |ENVR 151 Environmental Challenges & Sustainable Solutions||Plus one of: (4 credits) Non-US History Electives|

 |POLS 104 American Government in Comparative Perspective||HIST 118 Middle East & North Africa in Global Perspective|

 |PSYC 111 General Psychology||HIST 119 East Asian Civilizations in Global Perspective|

 |SOCI 100 Introduction to Sociology||HIST 240 Foundations of Chinese Civilization|

 |SOCI 301 General Anthropology||HIST 241 The History of Modern China|

 |ECON 251 Principles of Macroeconomics||HIST 244 Modern East Asia|